Adult Residency Program Schedule

 Postgraduate Year 3 – Mastering your Skills

-PGY-3 residents have a more diverse experience including three months with child neurology at Children’s Medical Center and Texas Scottish Rite hospitals.
+PGY-3 residents have a more diverse experience including three months with child neurology at Children’s Medical Center and Texas Scottish Rite Hospital for Children.
 Subspecialty rotations with neuromuscular, movement disorders, and electroencephalography are scheduled, and elective rotations are available in a host of other areas.
 PGY-3 residents also participate in consultation services for psychiatry and inpatient neurology.

 There are no on-call responsibilities during outpatient rotations.